doersino/nyum/README.md

 * Run `bash deploy.sh --help` to learn about another very exciting flag!

+### Updating

+As bugs are fixed and features added (not that I expect much of either), you might wish to update your instance.
+Instead of adherence to versioning best-practices or even a semblance of an update scheme, here's instructions on how to perform a manual update:

+1. Replace `_assets/`, `_templates/`, `build.sh`, and `deploy.sh` of your instance with what's currently available in this repository.
+2. Check if any new knobs and toggles have been added to `config.yaml` and adapt them into your `config.yaml`.

+That should do it!
+(Perhaps build your site and inspect it to verify that nothing has broken – feel free to [file an issue](https://github.com/doersino/nyum/issues) if something has.)

 ## FAQ

 (As in "𝓕ound, by me, to be likely-to-be-𝓐sked 𝓠uestions, the reason being that I asked these questions to myself during construction of this thing".)